inductiva/inductiva/tutorials/generating-synthetic-data/synthetic-data-generation-6.md

 benchmark.run(num_repeats=num_repeats)
 ```

+An important point to note is that the **SPlisHSPlasH** simulator automatically handles parallelization, taking full
+advantage of the increased number of vCPUs on a machine without requiring additional configuration.
+This is not true for all
+simulators, such as **Reef3D**, which requires updating certain parameters in the configuration files.

 ## Exporting and Visualizing Results

 Once the benchmarking runs are complete, it’s time to analyze the data and extract